By Lease Type (9)

 Eviction Laws

 The landlord/property owner must file (Landlord Tenant Eviction Forms) with the local county when starting the eviction process unless the tenant has surrendered possession of the rental unit.
-Tenants cannot be kicked out or locked out of rental unit without a sheriff’s order.
+Tenants cannot be kicked out or locked out of the rental unit without a sheriff’s order.
 [8]

 Abandonment Laws